DANS-KNAW/dccd-http/README.md

 - organisation/

-  Returns a list of all organisations that are active.
+  Returns a list of all organisations.
+If you are not authenticated or no Admin, only the organisations that are active.
   For each organisation the id (a unique name) and optionally the city and or country is returned.
 Note that this information is also available on the webinterface without the need to be logged in.
   If the requester has admin rights (role) then all oragnisation (also non-active) with their account state are returned.